Erika Goering

 Please share my comments with your partner.

-2. erikagoering says:
+erikagoering

 Maybe meditative isn’t the right word.
 Maybe it’s more contemplative.